Daniëlle de Jong

-Daniëlle de Jong (born 11 October 2002) is a Dutch professional footballer who plays as a goalkeeper for Serie A club Juventus and the Netherlands national team.
+Daniëlle de Jong (born 11 October 2002) is a Dutch professional footballer who plays as a goalkeeper for Serie A Women club Juventus and the Netherlands national team.

 Club career

 De Jong is a former youth academy player of VV Tricht, CTO Eindhoven and PSV.
 She made her senior team debut for PSV on 1 November 2020 in a 6–0 league win against Excelsior.
 In February 2021, she signed her first professional contract with the club.

 On 15 February 2023, Twente announced the signing of De Jong on a two-year contract until June 2025.
 On 1 July 2025, she joined Italian club Juventus on a three-year contract.

 International career

 De Jong has represented the Netherlands at under-19, under-23 and senior levels.
 She made her debut for the Netherlands under-23 team on 14 November 2022 in a 6–0 win against Belgium.

 In September 2023, De Jong was called up to the Netherlands senior team for the first time.
 She made her debut on 31 May 2024 in a 1–0 win against Finland.
 In June 2025, she was called up for the UEFA Women's Euro 2025.